SergiosKar/SergiosKar.github.io/_posts/2018-09-13-Generative_Artificial_Intelligence.md

 ## What are Generative Adversarial Networks?

-Generative Adversarial Networks were introduced in 2016 by Ian Goodfellow in one of the most promising AI [paper](https://arxiv.org/pdf/1406.2661.pdf) in the last decade.
+Generative Adversarial Networks were introduced in 2016 by Ian Goodfellow in one of the most promising AI [paper](https://arxiv.org/pdf/1406.2661.pdf) of the last decade.
 They are an unsupervised learning technique and they based on a simple premise: